09:00 - 09:30 - Registration

 George Cole, Local Partnerships

-Beyond the sector, hear and inspiring example of sustainability at the core of operating within the creative industries.
+Looking beyond the sector, hear an inspiring example of sustainability at the core of operating within the creative industries from the Royal Welsh College of Music and Drama's, Sean Crowley.

-As the conference wraps up, join fellow industry colleagues for an informal networking session, along with drop-in sessions focused on green skills resources and opportunities with the CIWM Cymru Regional Committee.
+As the conference wraps up, join fellow industry colleagues for an informal networking session.